-- 3. The following Food Stamp Program changes were the result of the Personal Responsibility & Work Opportunity Reconciliation Act of 1996 (P. L. 104-193): - a.
+- 2. The shelter deduction was increased from \$247 to \$250. - 3.
+The following Food Stamp Program changes were the result of the Personal Responsibility & Work Opportunity Reconciliation Act of 1996 (P. L. 104-193): - a.
 Children 21 years of age or younger living with a parent had to be included in the food stamp household with the parent. - b.
 Fleeing felons were ineligible for the food stamp program.
 A person was no longer eligible for the food stamp program when fleeing from the law to avoid going to court or jail for a crime considered a felony and breaking a condition of parole or probation. - c.
 The 20% work expense deduction from earned income was eliminated when a household failed without good cause to report earnings in a timely manner resulting in an over issuance. - d.
 Immigrant eligibility changed so that many non-citizens who previously qualified now did not qualify for food stamps.
-The following non-citizens were eligible: - (1) Immigrants residing in the United States who: - (A) were veterans honorably discharged for reasons other than alienage, - (B) were active duty personnel of the armed forces, - (C) were spouses or unmarried dependents of these veterans or active duty personnel, or - (D) had worked and earned money in 40 qualifying quarters. - (2) For five years after obtaining the designated alien status: - (A) Refugees admitted under section 207 of the Immigration and Nationality Act (INA), - (B) Asylees admitted under section 208 of the INA, or - (C) Aliens whose deportation had been withheld under section 243(h) of the INA. - 4.
+The following non-citizens were eligible: - i.
+Immigrants residing in the United States who: - a. were veterans honorably discharged for reasons other than alienage, - b. were active duty personnel of the armed forces, - c. were spouses or unmarried dependents of these veterans or active duty personnel, or - d. had worked and earned money in 40 qualifying quarters. - ii.
+For five years after obtaining the designated alien status: - a.
+Refugees admitted under section 207 of the Immigration and Nationality Act (INA), - b.
+Asylees admitted under section 208 of the INA, or - c.
+Aliens whose deportation had been withheld under section 243(h) of the INA. - 4.
 The energy disregard for cash grants was eliminated.
 In the past a part of the cash grant was disregarded as energy assistance.
 This amount was now being counted as income.
 The grant remained the same, but each cash assistance household would lose between \$25 and \$30 in food stamp benefits. - 5.
 Food stamp households that were late reapplying for food stamp benefits (after the certification period expired), would have the food stamp benefits prorated from the date of application. - 6.
-High school students age 18 and over would have their earnings counted as income when calculating food stamp benefits. - 7.
-Food stamp benefits would not increase when income was decreased because of failure to take an action required by a public assistance program. - 8.
-New penalties were required for the Food Stamp Employment and Training Program and for voluntary quit.
-They were: - a.
-One month for the first time and correct the violation, - b.
-Three months for the second time and correct the violation, and - c.
-Six months for the third time and correct the violation. - 9.
-Fraud penalties became stiffer.
-People who knowingly broke a food stamp rule would be barred from the food stamp program for 12 months for the first offense and 24 months for the second offense. - 10.
-People found guilty of buying, selling or trading food stamps for illegal drugs would be barred for two years.
-People convicted of buying, selling or trading food stamps of \$500 or more would be barred for life. - 11.
-People found guilty of giving false information about their identity or where they live to get duplicate benefits would be barred for 10 years.
+High school students age 18 and over would have their earnings counted as income when calculating food stamp benefits. - Food stamp benefits would not increase when income was decreased because of failure to take an action required by a public assistance program.